tienpqt/ND-DS-SF-streaming/README.md

  "maxOffsetsPerTrigger" and "maxRatePerPartition".
-So, it either increased or decreased number of records processed in a trigger (numInputRecords), rate of data arriving (inputRowsPerSecond) annd rate at which Spark is processing data (processedRowsPerSecond)
+So, it either increased or decreased number of records processed in a trigger (numInputRecords), rate of data arriving (inputRowsPerSecond) and rate at which Spark is processing data (processedRowsPerSecond)